Skip to main content

 Major Trails And Attractions

-The Isokuru gorge trail descends through one of Finland's most dramatic fell gorges, with vertical quartzite walls rising above a narrow canyon floor.
-The Naatukuru trail offers a shorter introduction to the fell landscape.
+The Isokuru gorge trail descends through Finland's deepest gorge, with vertical quartzite walls plunging over 200 metres in dramatic scenery.
+[1] The Naatukuru trail offers a shorter introduction to the fell landscape.
 Summit plateau walking on Noitatunturi provides panoramic views across boreal Lapland.
 The Lampivaara amethyst mine offers guided tours during summer where visitors can search for amethyst crystals in the open-cast pit.
 Winter activities include downhill and cross-country skiing at Pyhä and Luosto resorts, with the park's wilderness areas accessible by ski from the resort base areas.

 Visitor Facilities And Travel